 human dignity that grew out of specific movements--for instance the 40-hour work

 Were you surprised that addressing the problems of battered women was once so controversial and politically marginal?
 How does an issue shift from the margins to the mainstream?

 movement before you read this chapter?
 What recent and current student movements have you

 Did you know that Barack Obama got his political start as a student activist, influenced by the actions of students who he never met, like the former Green Beret, Gary Chapman.
-How would it change your actions if you knew that by starting or joining a campus group, you could help engage a future U.S. President, or future Nobel Peace Prize winner like Wangaari Matthai?
+Whatever you think of Obama, how would it change your actions if you knew that by starting or joining a campus group, you could help engage a future U.S. President or a future Nobel Peace Prize winner like Wangaari Matthai?

 How do you think the Friendship Nine would have felt to learn that they'd influenced Harry Taylor's polite but firm challenge to George Bush, and all the media coverage it achieved?
 Have you ever been inspired to take a difficult action by the courage of someone else?